Guide to choosing the right travel assignmentPosted On August 15, 2016

 What are your top three destinations you want to travel to?
 Think about why you want to go to these locations – is the beach your common denominator?
 A big city?
 Knowing why you prefer particular locations may help you be more flexible in case your destination choice isn’t available.
 Talk to your recruiter, who can help you navigate the open jobs versus your destination choices.
 Give yourself options!

 Thirteen weeks is the standard length of a travel assignment, but there are shorter and longer assignments available.
 The drawback to choosing an assignment shorter than 13 weeks, though, is you’re not able to get as comfortable with your unit.
-Housing can also be difficult to find for less than three months.
+Travel nurse housing can also be difficult to find for less than three months.
 The upside?
 Most travel assignments offer the option to extend, so keep this in mind if you decide you want to stay longer.

 Unlike staff nurses, travel nurses are paid by specialty instead of years of experience.
 This doesn’t mean your experience is meaningless – it is a great selling-point on your resume to help make your profile stand out among the others that are submitted for the same job.
 Ask you recruiter to help you calculate your take-home pay after bonuses, stipends and insurance.
 They can help you decide if the higher pay rate per hour job is better than the high sign-on bonus job with a lower pay rate.